FarmBot/Farmbot-Web-App/README.md

 Eventually, the app hopes to be a rich environment for users to manage their FarmBot and gain insights into the farming decision process.

+# nice-to-haves

+ * Actually make use of MeshBlu response objects, instead of just screaming commands at the device.
+ * Display device status.
+ * Test precision control widget on device.
+ * Dropdown box to select device (defaults to first)
+ * Better test suite for angular side of things.

 # Accomplishments

 JULY 2014: